Lug width measuring Nomos Club 18mm vintage leather strap

 Hi Erwin,

-At the moment the largest lug width for our nato straps is 24mm.
+At the moment the largest lug width for our nylon straps is 24mm.

 Cheers,